 In our own operations, we work closely with our suppliers.
 All of our suppliers need to adhere to our Sustainable Palm Oil Sourcing Policy (PDF | 167KB), which was updated in 2016 with stronger commitments to human rights and inclusion of smallholder farmers amongst other requirements.

-We are also working to increase traceability in this complex supply chain to enable clearer visibility of issues and how we can work with our suppliers and partners to resolve them.
+We are also working to increase traceability and transparency in this complex supply chain to enable clearer visibility of issues and how we can work with our suppliers and partners to resolve them.
 Find out more about how we are doing this here and how we address any concerns in our supply chain here.

 To help transform the wider industry, in 2004, we helped pioneer the Roundtable on Sustainable Palm Oil (RSPO), the only globally recognised certification standard, to help drive sustainable production.
 We did this because we realised that no single business can turn the industry around.
 All those with a stake in the industry need to be involved.
 So, the RSPO represents both growers and buyers, as well as mill operators, commodity traders, non-profit environmental and social groups, and other influential organisations.